trumpbo/Discord-Trump/README.md

 ### Say
 `trump_say`

-*Says anything you want into the voice channel.*
+*Makes Trump say anything you want.*

+*If the bot is in a voice channel, the speech will play through the channel.*

+*If not, the speech will be sent as an attachment.*

 ## Setup
 1. [Create your app with a Bot](https://discordapp.com/developers/applications/me).